 These rules also apply to goods declared by post under the universal postal provider (for example, Royal Mail Group or Parcelforce).

-If your reference amount for each of the customs procedures under potential debt is equal to or less than the statistical threshold you don’t need to include it on your CCG.
+If your reference amount for each of the customs procedures under potential debt is equal to or less than the statistical threshold you do not need to include it on your CCG.
 You’ll still need to fill in a CCG1 form if you need to cover the actual debts (duty deferment).

 You must tell HMRC of any changes that may affect your authorisation.
 You must contact your supervising office if you benefit from a waiver and the amount of Customs Duty suspended changes and goes over the threshold.